Home > Grad Programs >

 ||Christian Ministry Practicum (S-L)

-Select one of the concentrations from the M.A. in Theological Studies degree and take four courses that complete the
+Select one of the three following concentrations for the M.A. in Theological Studies degree.

 ||Old Testament Readings: Pentateuch